KRoy118/Python-tutorial/README.md

 # Python Tutorial
- Here's a cheat sheet/brief tutorial on various Python aspects such as strings,loops,inbuilt methods,modules and many more.
+ Here's a cheat sheet/brief tutorial on various Python aspects such as strings,loops,inbuilt methods,modules and  many more .